Rajvir Singh Diler

-Rajvir Singh Diler (born 1 May 1958) is an Indian politician and member of the Lok Sabha, from Hathras constituency, Uttar Pradesh representing the Bharatiya Janata Party.
+Rajvir Singh Diler (1 May 1958 – 24 April 2024) was an Indian politician and member of the Lok Sabha, from Hathras constituency, Uttar Pradesh representing the Bharatiya Janata Party.
 His father Kishan Lal Diler was former MP from Hathras.
 He was elected to Uttar Pradesh Legislative Assembly from Iglas in 2017, but he resigned.
+Diler died from a heart attack on 24 April 2024, at the age of 65.